hsch/node-goog/README.md

     ./testSourceFile.js <optionalTestName>

-To run all tests in a single directory run the following command:
+To run all tests (files with the word test or suite in them) in a single directory run the following command:

       nctest <dirname>

+The testing framework also supports test suite files.
+If you want to have a test suite simply have an array var named suite with the files to test (relative to the suite file).
+I.e.

+      // Run all the tests inside the '../examples/simple/' directory
+      // This array can be directories or specific test (or other suite) files var suite = ['../examples/simple/'];

 ## Closure Linter